chrkis7/PhotoGallery/README.md

 8. Push changes to your local repository.
 9. Create a pull request.

 #### I know it might overwhlem you, I was there too before.
 If then, we can just do our work indivisually for now and send your work to someone to finish it.
+And I will add the changes to GitHub.
 But you will follow this work flow, once you become a web dev :)